Adaeze-Jennifer/Pharmaceutical_Sales_Analysis/README.md

 This indicates **seasonality or inconsistent demand cycles,** rather than stable growth throughout the year.

 ### 4. Product Performance Gap
-There is a significant disparity between top and bottom-performing products:
+There is a significant disparity between top and bottom-performing products.
+To clearly communicate both extremes, the analysis separates high-performing products (visualised in the Top 10 chart) from the lowest-performing product (highlighted via KPI cards in the dashboard):

 Top: **Ribabyclor (€234,500)**
 Bottom: **Immurenol Temarate (-€35,451)**
 Negative sales values suggest returns, pricing issues, or operational inefficiencies, and highlight potential weaknesses in product lifecycle management.